Louis Vuitton's newest store, the biggest in North America, opened

 16-bit

-microcontroller with built-in Etherenet MAC & PHY, so with
+with built-in Etherenet MAC & PHY, so with

 appropriate firmware it is a one-chip custom webserver.
-I took this project,
+I

 designed

-a new board, cut a bunch of code, added some new stuff, fixed
+new board, cut a bunch of code, added some new stuff, fixed

-a few minor mistakes and voila - remote monitoring (and click a link to
+a few minor mistakes and voila - remote monitoring (and click a

 reboot!) of all of the boards that run all the LEDs.